Sarah K. Horowitz

 New work at Metal Haus Gallery

-Three paintings from the “Secret View” series—including the brand-new Secret View from 18th Street (detail shown)—will be featured in Façades & Foundations, a group exhibition at Metal Haus Gallery, on view April 9–June 13, 2026.
+Three paintings from the “Secret View” series—including the brand-new Secret View from 18th Street (detail shown)—will be featured in Facades & Foundations, a group exhibition at Metal Haus Gallery, on view April 9–June 13, 2026.
 The show explores the art of architecture—the structures that shape our world and the spaces that, in turn, shape us.

 2 Mint Plaza, San Francisco

-Artist reception: Thursday, April 9
+Artist reception: Friday, April 10